 On a prior trip to Kauaʻi, my wife and I had scheduled a 90-minute "photographer's dream" tour with Jack Harter Helicopters, but our tour was canceled due to poor weather conditions.
-I was, therefore, delighted when I was finally able to tour Kauaʻi with Jack Harter Helicopters.
+I was, therefore, delighted when I was finally able to tour Kauaʻi with the company at a later date.

-Most of the helicopter tour companies on Kauaʻi fly the same basic one hour island tour.
+Most of the helicopter tour companies on Kauaʻi fly the same basic one-hour island tour.
 They take off from the Lihue heliport and fly counter-clockwise around the island.
-The stay inland across southern Kauai and pass over the Hanapepe Valley where you'll get to see Manawaiopuna Falls (Jurassic Park Falls) and flying through the Waimea Canyon, the Grand Canyon of the Pacific.
+Staying inland across southern Kauaʻi and passing over the Hanapepe Valley, passengers will see Manawaiopuna Falls (Jurassic Park Falls) and fly through Waimea Canyon (the Grand Canyon of the Pacific).

 From Mt.
 Waiʻaleʻale the tour proceeds east over the Wailua River Valley to Wailua Falls and then back to the heliport.
 The hour passes much too quickly.

 What makes the difference between an excellent tour and just a good tour is the small details.